Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 The shift to execution-led monetization does not require a complete overhaul overnight.
 It begins with focused, practical steps:

 2. Quantify their impact on revenue per parcel: Connect operational inefficiencies to financial outcomes.
+Every percentage point of first-attempt failure represents measurable RPP erosion.

 3. Pilot improvements in a controlled environment: Choose a region, depot, or delivery segment.
 Prove impact before scaling.